Legal checkup: How yearly business reviews with an attorney prevent costly legal hassles

 Legal requirements, along with small businesses themselves, change constantly.
 Annual checkups with an attorney could reveal potential problems before they prove to be very costly for your business.

-“There are a lot of small business owners out there who use a customer contract form they had a lawyer review 10 years ago and think they’re good to go,” said Erin Cleary, an associate with Kegler, Brown, Hill & Ritter.
+“There are a lot of small business owners out there who use a customer contract form they had a lawyer review 10 years ago and think they’re good to go,” said Erin Herbst, an associate with Kegler, Brown, Hill & Ritter.
 “We see owners who try to sell after a long, successful career of building their business, but the transaction proves costly and stressful as a result of neglecting certain legal compliance issues over the years.”

 What are examples of problems discovered during checkups?

 Some small businesses are organized and taxed as C Corporations for no good reason.
 Those owners could save significant tax dollars by converting their structure to a pass-through entity.
 In the current environment of constantly shifting tax laws, it helps to check for such opportunities to improve tax structure or capitalize on other tax credits or incentives.
 These changes lead to real money in your pocket.

 Another issue that can arise during a sale transaction concerns commercial contracts with customers or vendors.
 Contracts might include prohibitions on assignment, unusual indemnification clauses or warranty provisions that might be disadvantageous to the company.
 It can pose significant liability to hand out a template contract that’s outdated, for example, one that doesn’t take into account the unique risks and liabilities imposed by e-commerce and social media.
 Updating contracts that are regularly signed cuts down on future liabilities, especially in the context of a sale transaction where a buyer will inevitably ask the seller/owner to stay ‘on the hook’ for the contractual liabilities the business has accumulated.